-Join Todd Perkins for an in-depth discussion in this video Tracking changes and autosaving documents, part of Developing for the Apple iCloud API with iOS (2013).
+Join Todd Perkins for an in-depth discussion in this video Tracking changes and autosaving documents, part of iOS App Development: Apple iCloud API (2013).

 UI document has autosave functionality.
 All you have to do is tell the document that…a change was made, and UI document will automatically determine a good time to…send the data to iCloud.
 Then other devices are notified of the updates and they can…display the updated information.…So let's scroll down, and all we have to do is write a few lines of code to check this update.…So find setNote for key, and under the existing code what we want to do is check…to see if the note is not a default note.…